tycho/nethack/doc/README.oprops.md

-# Magical Object Properties (ported from GruntHack to NitroHack)
+# Magical Object Properties (ported from GruntHack to DynaHack)

 Normally in NetHack, objects have magical properties depending on their base object type, e.g. speed boots grant speed.
 GruntHack adds to NetHack the